gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 Randomly shuffling the treatments between the observations is like randomly sampling the treatments without replacement.
-In other words, we randomly sample one observation at a observations.
+In other words, we randomly sample one observation at a time from the treatments until we have $n$ observations.
 This provides us with a technique for testing hypotheses because it provides new splits of the observations into groups that are as interesting as what we observed if the null hypothesis is assumed true.
 In most situations, we also want to estimate parameters of